-Many clean energy innovations available today, like wind, solar, and lithium-ion batteries, are starting to compete with the emissions-intensive technologies they were designed to replace.
-These technologies are now cheap enough for productive markets to help them get to scale.
-But the decline in price for all these technologies took decades, and more investment earlier could have brought down costs faster.
+Many clean energy innovations available today – like wind, solar, and lithium-ion batteries – are starting to compete with the emissions-intensive technologies they were designed to replace.
+After decades of research, development, demonstration, and deployment, these technologies are now cheap enough for productive markets to help them get to scale.

-Catalyst would start by focusing on four critical technologies for decarbonization:
+Catalyst will start by focusing on four critical technologies for decarbonization:

 - Green hydrogen